masneltef/Determining-Focus-Points-for-Eye-Tracking-Systems/README.md

 The first line contains an integer N (1 <= N <= 10) indicating the number of test cases.
 Each test case consists of fixation points with three numbers: fixation point number, x coordinate, and y coordinate.
 The end of each set is marked by (-1, -1).
 Fixation points are assumed to be valid with coordinates in the range 0 <= x, y <= 2000.

 - **Output Format:**
-The program outputs my Andrew ID (ytefiang) at the beginning.
+The program outputs "ytefiang" at the beginning.
 For each test case, it writes a sequence of three numbers: unique fixation point identification number, x coordinate, and y coordinate.
 No terminating fixation point is included, and there are no duplicate fixation points.
 Fixation points are listed in ascending order by identification number.
 Each list is terminated by a line of dashes.

 ## Solution Strategy